VUEG/data-UDR/european_tetrapods/README.md

 #### Cell values

-For each species `j` and cell `i`, the value `r_ij` is in range [0, 100] and corresponds to the estimated pSanekmakeercentage of *primary* and *margnial* habitat for the given species.
+For each species `j` and cell `i`, the value `r_ij` is in range [0, 100] and corresponds to the estimated percentage of *primary* and *marginal* habitat for the given species.
 Original data can separate between the two habitat types, but here they have been pooled together.

 #### Geospatial